AjjMC/ajjgui/README.md

 ### Counter

 The *counter* is a widget that changes to a different count of the same item when clicked, following a value sequence.
-The value sequence is specified in the ``ajjgui.Values`` list.
+The value sequence is specified in the ``ajjgui.Values`` NBT tag.
 The default value is the one initially used upon creation of the widget.
-Once a *counter* in its default state is clicked, it changes to the second value on the list and so on.
+Once a *counter* in its default state is clicked, it changes to the second value in the list and so on.
 Hence, the first one is not used until the end of the first cycle.
 After one cycle, the first value is always used instead of the default one.
-The current state of a *counter* is stored in the ``ajjgui.State`` item tag.
+The current state of a *counter* is stored in the ``ajjgui.State`` NBT tag.

 #### Usage